alephium/docs/docs/wallet/ledger.md

 1. You’ve initialized your Ledger Device.
 2. The latest firmware has been installed.
 3. Ledger Live is [ready to use](https://support.ledger.com/article/4404389606417-zd).
-4. You have the latest [Alephium Browser Extension Wallet](https://alephium.org/#wallets) installed.
+4. You have the latest [Alephium Browser Extension Wallet or Desktop Wallet](https://alephium.org/#wallets) installed.

 ### INSTALL THE ALEPHIUM APP